LGYTDA/Anagrams-Finder/readme.txt

+* A command line Java application to find the word or words with the most anagrams.
+An anagram is another word that uses all the characters of the given word, just in a different order or with a different capitalization.

 How long does your program take to produce the answer when using the bst, rbt, and hash flags?
 Copy the results into this readme file.
     Hash